 Are you ready to see how easy it is to make a butternut squash breakfast?
 Using butternut squash in breakfast recipes is my new favorite way to enjoy it.

-Step 1: In a large skillet, cook the butternut and any vegetables you use along with the hash browns in olive oil until they are soft.
-If you want a pure butternut hash, you can omit the hash browns.
+Step 1: In a large skillet, cook the butternut and any vegetables you use, along with the hash browns, in olive oil until they are soft.
+You can omit the hash browns if you want a pure butternut hash.

 Step 2: When the vegetables are almost all the way cooked, add the eggs on top of the cooked vegetables and cook for an additional 5 minutes.

 Step 3: Next put the breakfast skillet into the oven (or toaster oven) and set to broil.
 You will want to broil this until the eggs are almost cooked.

 Step 4: Remove the eggs and vegetables from the oven and add grated cheese.
 Broil until the cheese is melted.

 Serve hot while the cheese is still gooey!
 The butternut squash breakfast skillet is kid-approved!

 The verdict was that my husband and I loved using butternut squash hash in this breakfast recipe.
 The sweetness of the butternut squash really shined through with the thyme, making it delicious.
 I couldn't believe that my kids liked this breakfast recipe.

 I have to think it is because of the sweetness of the butternut squash.
 I suspect this recipe will also work well with other sweet vegetables!

 Tips and Recipe FAQ: